nikku/talks/2025-no-refactoring-issues/index.md

 name=improve-substantially
 -->

-### :nine: `improve-substantially` - Cosmetic changes are a waste of time and attention - refactor where it is worth the effort.
+### :keycap_ten:  `improve-substantially` - cosmetic changes are a waste of time and attention - refactor where it is worth the effort.
 Manage technical debt wisely, you'll never fully get rid of it anyway.

 ---